shaileshp0110/calculation-microservice/README.md

 /calculate takes a JSON object as an argument such as:

-[{"commoditycode":"22041000","volume":10.00,"customsvalue":100.00,"abv":0.15,"origin":"TR"},
-{"commoditycode":"22030000","volume":10.00,"customsvalue":20.00,"abv":0.08},
+{"arrivingfrom": "USA","items":[{"commoditycode":"22041000","volume":10.00,"value":100.00,"valuecurrency":"TRY", "abv":0.15,"origin":"TR"},
+{"commoditycode":"22030000","volume":10.00,"value":20.00,"abv":0.08},
-{"commoditycode":"24022000","quantity":1000,"rrp":0.48,"customsvalue":480.00 },
+{"commoditycode":"24022000","quantity":1000,"rrp":0.48,"value":480.00 },
-{"commoditycode":"24021000","customsvalue":1320,"weight":550,"origin":"CU"},
+{"commoditycode":"24021000","commoditycodequalifier":"cigars","value":1320,"valuecurrency":"USD","weight":500,"quantity":55,"origin":"CU"},
-{"commoditycode":"24031000","commoditycodequalifier":"handrolling","weight":500, "customsvalue":31.45, "origin":"USA"},
+{"commoditycode":"24031000","commoditycodequalifier":"handrolling","weight":500, "value":31.45,"valuecurrency":"USD", "origin":"USA"},
-{"commoditycode":"24031000","commoditycodequalifier":"other","weight":500, "customsvalue":31.45, "origin":"USA"}]
+{"commoditycode":"24031000","commoditycodequalifier":"other","weight":500, "value":31.45,"valuecurrency":"USD", "origin":"USA"}]}

-The above declaration is for:
+The above declaration is for a passenger arriving from the USA:

-10 litres of Sparkling wine originating from Turkey, for which the equivalent of £100 was paid 10 litres of high strength beer, for which £20 was paid 1000 cigarettes, with a recommended retail price of £0.48 per cigarette, and for which £480 was paid 550g of cigars, imported from Cuiba, for which £1320 was paid 500g of handrolling tobacco, imported from USA, for which £31.45 was paid 500g of 'other' smoking tobacco, imported from USA, for which £31.45 was paid
+10 litres of Sparkling wine originating from Turkey, for which the equivalent of 100 Turkish Lira was paid

+10 litres of high strength beer, for which £20 was paid

+1000 cigarettes, with a recommended retail price of £0.48 per cigarette, and for which £480 was paid

+50 cigars, each weighing 10g, imported from Cuba, for which USD 1320 was paid.
+(Duty on cigars is calculated by weight, but allowances are expressed in number of units)

+500g of handrolling tobacco, imported from USA, for which USD 31.45 was paid

+500g of 'other' smoking tobacco, imported from USA, for which USD 31.45 was paid

+'arrivingfrom' is the country code of the country from which the passenger is arriving

+'items' is the list of items that the passenger is importing

 'commoditycode' is the code for a given product (as returned in the /products call)

 'commoditycodequalifier' is used where the commodity code does not differentiate the product enough.
 For example commoditycode 24031000 covers handrolling and other types of smoking tobacco.
-Uk excise rates are different for these different types of tobacco
+Uk excise rates are different for these different types of tobacco.
+UK passenger import allowances cover cigars and cigarillos separately, but these also have the same commodity code: 24021000

 'volume' is in litres